4.7 out of 5 (102 experiences)

 Place it less than 3 feet from a south-facing window to maximize the potential for growth.

-Select your city to see how the current weather in your area affects the placement of Small-Leaf Spiderwort in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of Small-Leaf Spiderwort in your home 🏡.

 Most potting soils come with ample nutrients which plants use to produce new growth.